This article originally appeared on VICE Germany

-Four months ago, while on vacation on the North Sea shore, Anja returned to her hotel room to find her boyfriend, Tim, trying on her underwear.
-She was shocked, remained in the doorway, and laughed—not sure what to do with herself.
-Near the end of the vacation, Tim asked her: "Would you still be together with me if I were a girl?"
+Four months ago, while on holiday on the North Sea shore, Anja returned to her hotel room to find her boyfriend Tim trying on her underwear.
+She was shocked, remained in the doorway and laughed – not sure what to do with herself.
+Near the end of the holiday, Tim asked her: "Would you still be together with me if I were a girl?"

-When I meet Tim and Anja—which aren't their real names—Tim is wearing a short, gray coat with a lilac shirt underneath.
+When I meet Tim and Anja – which aren't their real names – Tim is wearing a short, grey coat with a lilac shirt underneath.
 His lips are painted a subtle shade of red, and he has covered up some spots in his face with a concealer that's a bit darker than his own skin tone.
-For this article, he asks to be referred to as "Tim" and "him."
-It's what he wants now; it's how the people around him refer to him.
-"It would sound weird to me to be called 'her,' even though it would be right."
+For this article, he asks to be referred to as "Tim" and "him".
+It's what he wants now, it's how the people around him refer to him.
+"It would sound weird to me to be called 'her', even though it would be right."

-Tim is a year older than Anja and studies physics.
+Tim is a year older than Anja and studies Physics.
 I meet them at a burger place, after they've just been to the opera.
 They're having a burger and share a Fanta.
-Anja is wearing a black dress, and her blond hair is up.
+Anja is wearing a black dress, her blonde hair is up.
 She wants to go dancing in a club or a bar, but he doesn't.
 He says he feels uncomfortable around muscles and alcohol.

-Tim realized that his idea of himself didn't match his body when he was still a boy.
+Tim realised that his idea of himself didn't match his body when he was still a boy.
 He's been disgusted by his masculinity since his first erection.
-When that burden became unbearable for him, he started cutting himself—he put a knife to his forearm.
+When that burden became unbearable for him, he started cutting himself – he put a knife to his forearm.
 Some time later, he did the same to his penis.
-"It's like an illness, like a tumor.
+"It's like an illness, like a tumour.
 It doesn't belong to me."

 After piano practice, they talked for hours.
 "He's very sensitive and special," Anja says.
-She noticed that he doesn't like guys acting macho—he once threatened to leave a bar after a group of rowdy lads fresh out of soccer practice came in.
+She noticed that he doesn't like guys acting macho – he once threatened to leave a bar after a group of rowdy lads fresh out of football practice came in.
 She loves that about him.
 They go to beauty shops together to test creams and perfumes.
 "Women have softer skin," Tim says.
 "I try to compensate with skin care products."
 Anja chose his perfume, a men's fragrance.

 Anja is his first girlfriend and the only person he has slept with, despite being ashamed of his body.
 "Sex is beautiful," Tim says.
 "But I'm embarrassed about my body."
 Anja exhales loudly through her nose.
 "Embarrassed is the understatement of the year," she says.
 "It took a long time until you would undress in front of me."

-Anja isn't the only reason he is thinking twice about transitioning.
-He's afraid that he'll still look masculine afterward.
+Anja isn't the only reason, he is thinking twice about transitioning.
+He's afraid that he'll still look masculine afterwards.
 "If everyone could still tell that I wasn't always biologically a woman, it wouldn't feel real to me."
-The next thing he says sounds memorized: "The best thing would be if l could just flip a switch and be a girl."
+The next thing he says sounds memorised, he's clearly said it many times before: "The best thing would be if l could just flip a switch and be a girl."

 Tim's parents don't know about his impending transition either: He only started to talk to them about the way he feels after he found a therapist and had had consultations with surgeons.
 His father thinks it's "ridiculous" that he wants to live in a woman's body.
 "He said I'm not a woman and would never think like one."